mjzffr/webdriver/webdriver-bidi/webdriver.md

 ```

 This model should make it possible to target all of the contexts that WebDriver supports today without the need for an implicit "current" context.
 It should also enable many of the proposed future scenarios discussed at TPAC.
 The next section covers how a client would discover these contexts.

+< Implicit default context simplifies usage for consumers, but maybe that's something that should be provided on the opinionated-client level >

 ## Target Discovery